mprpic/git-spell-check/README.markdown

 This script is a Git pre-commit hook that spell checks any content you are about to commit.

-Place this script into the ".git/hooks/" directory in your repository.
-It must be called "pre-commit" and be executable.
+Place this script into the **.git/hooks/** directory in your repository.
+It must be called **pre-commit** and be executable.
 A Git hook only works in a single repository.
 You need to copy this hook into every repository you wish to use it in manually.
-Optionally, you can set up a symlink in the ".git/hooks/" directory pointing to the script.
+Optionally, you can set up a symlink in the **.git/hooks/**" directory pointing to the script.

 Each time you try to commit something, this script is run and spell checks the content you are committing.

-Should you want to bypass the pre-commit hook (though not recommended), you can commit with "git commit --no-verify".
+Should you want to bypass the pre-commit hook (though not recommended), you can commit with **git commit --no-verify**.

 To-Do
 -----

-1. Use printf instead of echo.
+1. Use **printf** instead of **echo**.

 2. Global/Local dictionary for ignored words?